lionelmace/ibmcloud-labs/labs/Lab 4 - Create natural Dialog with Watson Conversation/README.md

 1. A simple conversation app have been deployed to your space.
 By clicking the button <img src="../../images/viewapp.png" width="90" height="30"/> you open the webpage with you conversation.
 However, this app is not yet linked to your own conversation workspace.

 1. The Deploy to Bluemix also created a new instance of Conversation service called ```conversation-service```.
 We could export the dialog in JSON format from the previous service and import it in this new service.
-Let's make it simple, and just use the service created in Step #1 which already contains the dialog..
+Let's make it simple, and just use the service created in Step #1 which already contains the dialog.
 To do so, go to the Connections tab, unbind the existing service ```conversation-service``` and click ```Connect Existing```to attach the service provisioned in Step #1.

 1. Accept to Restage the application, so the service is correctly bound to the application.